jbcodeforce/spark-studies/docs/index.md

 # Spark studies

-Spark started at UC Berkeley in 2009, and it is now the product to run parallel data processing on distributed computers.
+Spark started at UC Berkeley in 2009, and it is one of the most adopted open source solution to run parallel data processing on distributed computers.

 The goal of Spark is to offer an **unified** platform for writing big data application: this means consistent APIs to do data loading, SQL, streaming, machine learning...
 It provides an unified engine for **parallel data processing** on distributed systems to process large-scale data.